celeritas-project/celeritas/doc/appendices/development.rst

 directory.
 One key restriction is the 80-column limit, which enables multiple code windows to be open side-by-side.
 Generally, statements longer than 80 columns should be broken into sub-expressions for improved readability anyway -- the ``auto`` keyword can help a lot with this.
+The post-commit formatting hook in :file:`scripts/dev` (execute :file:`scripts/dev/install-commit-hooks.sh` to set up this script) can take care of clang formatting automatically.

-Run ``scripts/dev/install-commit-hooks.sh`` to to install a git post-commit hook that will amend each commit with clang-format updates if necessary.
+Certain decorations (separators, Doxygen comment structure, etc.) are standard throughout the code.
+Use the :file:`celeritas-gen.py` script (in the :file:`scripts/dev` directory) to generate skeletons for new files, and use existing source code as a guide to how to structure the decorations.

-There's a certain amount of decorations (separators, Doxygen comment structure, etc.) that is standard throughout the code.
-Use the ``celeritas-gen.py`` script (in the ``scripts/dev`` directory) to generate skeletons for new files, and use existing source code as a guide to how to structure the decorations.
+Doxygen comments should be provided next to the *definition* of functions (both member and free) and classes.

 Symbol names
 ------------